openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

 ## Usage

-### Build and publish according to openalea guidelines
+### Activate OpenAlea_CI on your package

-Copy the template below in your source dir, using the following path: `.github/workflows/build_publish_anaconda.yml`.
+Copy the template below in your source dir, using the following path: `.github/workflows/openalea_ci.yml`.

 ```yaml